sanloop-akshay/Jenkins-Flask-Test/README.md

-# Jenkins Docker Flask Pytest Flow - Test 1
+# Jenkins or GitHub Actions Docker Flask Pytest Flow

+# Yet to add K8s with Azure